 Life is messy.
-A great metaphor is my desk, piled with papers to be graded or handed back to students.
-The chaos can be overwhelming at a glance, but looking a little closer at each individual essay and quiz, with names written at the top, I see relationships represented, stories told and hopes found within the 8 ½” X 11” boundaries.
+It’s a lot like my desk, piled with essays and quizzes to be graded.
+The chaos of all the piles of paper can be overwhelming at a glance, but looking a little closer at each individual essay and quiz, with names written at the top, I see relationships represented, stories told and hopes found within the 8 ½” X 11” boundaries.
 A closer look—with a moment’s pause to pray—often leads to the discovery of meaning, the discovery that God’s presence in the mess makes it beautiful.

 Although I don’t drink coffee, when I walk into my 1st period classroom and see Sara sitting on Nathan’s lap while he wraps his arms around her waist and then have to duck to avoid the pencil Mike is throwing at Jadon, and all of this before the first bell even rings, I feel like a dark caffeinated beverage is exactly what I need.
 Just like the classroom, just like my students, and just like the public school, I am far from perfect.
 Insecurity storms inside me after Ashley makes a comment during 3rd period about Science being her favorite class, and lies creep up after Andrew walks out of 4th period cussing about the kind of teacher he thinks I am.